 Does your business showcase attributes that are objective?

-Objective attributes are still subject to updates from Google and from users, but these can be mitigated through the Google My Business dashboard.
+Objective attributes are still subject to updates from Google and from users, but these can be mitigated through the Google Business Profile dashboard.
 This is all factual information.
 Does your business accept debit cards?
 Is your location wheelchair accessible?
 This information will allow you to showcase attributes that are maybe frequently asked questions by customers.
 When using either objective or subjective, you can also say if your business doesn’t have that attribute.

 As shown above, if you do not have a fireplace, you can use the prohibited sign, and maybe you have live performances, go ahead and add that checkmark.
 Choose attributes that only describe your business in reality.
 Never misuse factual information as it can lead to an upsetting response from a customer or critic.